geoext/geoext/universal-app.md

 # GeoExt 3 Universal App

 Follow these instructions to build your first GeoExt 3 application, using Sencha cmd.
-These instructions were prepared using:
+These instructions were initially prepared using:

-* Sencha Cmd v6.0.1.76
+* Sencha Cmd v6.0.1.76 and Sencha Cmd v6.0.2.14
-* ExtJS GPL 6.0.0 (ext.version.number=6.0.0.640)
+* ExtJS GPL 6.0.0 (ext.version.number=6.0.0.640) and ExtJS GPL 6.0.1 ()
-* GeoExt 3 (from 2015-10-03)
+* GeoExt 3 (from 2015-10-03) and GeoExt 3 (from 2016-08-22)

+These instructions were validated and updated on 2016-08-22 with the following versions:

+* Sencha Cmd v6.0.2.14
+* ExtJS GPL 6.0.1
+* GeoExt 3 (from 2016-08-22)

 We will create a basic GeoExt 3 based universal app.
 A universal app should use both the classic and modern toolkit to work on desktop and mobile browsers.
 At the end of this exercise, you should have an application displaying a OL3 map on a panel, both on the desktop and mobile browser.